Skip to main content

 2

-Type your app’s idea in the chat prompt (e.g.: Users share one thing they’re grateful for each day and “link” it to other’s entries in a visual chain.
-Display entries as a growing timeline with soft color-coded links.).
+Type your idea in the chat prompt.
+Be clear about the goal and key features.Example: Users share one thing they’re grateful for each day and link entries in a visual chain.
+Show a timeline view with color-coded links.

 3